microsoft/devhome/docs/environments/Interfaces/IComputeSystem.md

-# Dev Environments in Dev Home

-Dev Environments is the name Dev Home holistically gives a compute system and the projects it contains.
-These projects can contain apps, packages and cloned repositories.
-The goal of Dev Environments within Dev Home is for developers to have a single place where they can easily switch between all their development related workflows.

-## Terminology
+# What is the `IComputeSystem` interfacee

-**Compute System:** A compute system is considered to be any one of the following:
+A compute system is considered to be any one of the following:

 1. Local machine
 1. Virtual machine